 - When the child is not compliant with the Probation Officer’s recommendations in a non-judicial disposition.

-As part of any judicial juvenile case, a Superior Court judge presides over the case, and the child’s criminal defense attorney and the prosecutor enter into plea bargain negotiations.
+As part of any judicial juvenile criminal case, a Superior Court judge presides over the case, and the child’s Connecticut defense attorney and the prosecutor enter into plea bargain negotiations.
 If an agreement cannot be reached, then the matter proceeds to trial.

-Can My Child’s Juvenile Case Be Transferred to Adult Court?
+Can My Child’s Case Be Transferred to Adult Court?

 A key concern for many of our juvenile clients and their families is whether their child’s case can be transferred to adult court, which obviously raises the stakes for the child on several levels.
 First, the penalties and punishments for convictions are much more severe and include jail time, adult probation, and hefty fines, all of which would now be in play.
 Second, and just as important, once a case is transferred to adult court, all confidentiality of the case is lifted and your child’s identity and charges become part of the public record.

 Charges for Class A and Class B felonies are automatically transferred to adult court.
 The prosecutor also has the power to request the transfer of other charges to adult court.
 However, there are legal mechanisms we can invoke to have the case transferred back to juvenile court.
 A priority of the Connecticut lawyers at Mark Sherman Law is to keep your child’s case in juvenile court at all costs.
 There are also scenarios where we have successfully requested that cases that have been transferred to adult court be remanded back to juvenile court.

 Are There Any Serious Juvenile Offenses?